AndrewL05/Flashcards/README.md

 ## Notes

--Getting the smooth flip animation on the card container took
+-Getting the smooth flip animation on the card container took a while.

 ## License